marcosfad/mbp-ubuntu-kernel/README.md

 # mbp-ubuntu-kernel

 Ubuntu/Mint/Debian kernel 5.6+ with Apple T2 patches built-in.
 This repo try to keep up with kernel new releases.
-We release 2 alternative kernels: mbp for macbook pro 2018+ (16,1) and mbp-alt for older ones.

-Drivers:
+We release 2 alternative kernels: **"mbp"** which includes all patches from [https://github.com/aunali1/linux-mbp-arch](Aunali1's linux mbp arch) which should work in mostly everywhere and an alternative release (**"mbp-alt"**) which do not include the patch 2001 (drm amd display force link-rate).

+**!!
+Warning:**

+Starting from the kernel 5.8 the release naming were switch with respect to kernel 5.7: Before the "mbp" release did not include all the patches. **Now the "mbp" includes all patches** and the "mbp-alt" don't.

+**Drivers included:**

 - Apple T2 (audio, keyboard, touchpad) - <https://github.com/MCMrARM/mbp2018-bridge-drv>
 - Apple SMC - <https://github.com/MCMrARM/mbp2018-etc>